-If you’re not pitching straight away, it can go into sterilised jars and stay in the fridge for up to 2 weeks.
+If you’re adding yeast to your homebrew straight away, it can go into sterilised jars and stay in the fridge for up to 2 weeks.
 After this time it can still be stored, it will need a starter before pitching into wort however.

 Other Things to Note